Updates on Travel Advisories and Requirements due to COVID-19 outbreak

 5) Fill in the Health Declaration Form prior to arrival at UAE and hand it over to the flight crew.

 Passengers travelling to Sharjah must fill in the additional Sharjah Declaration Form.
 This form will be required at check-in.

 Important!
-Visitors travelling to the UAE on visit visa must have at least AED 2000 (AED 100 per day for duration of stay) as show-money, return ticket and hotel booking/residential address, otherwise they will not be allowed to enter UAE.
+Visitors traveling to the UAE on a visit visa must have at least AED 2000 (AED 100 per day for duration of stay) as show-money, return ticket and hotel booking/residential address, otherwise they will not be allowed to enter UAE.